racmathafidz/todays-target/README.md

 ![screen-gif](https://github.com/racmathafidz/todays-target/blob/master/src/assets/images/project.gif)

 ### About
-A to-do list app that sets you off in the right direction each day and helps you focus on the tasks that are most important to you:dart:.
+A to-do list app that sets you off in the right direction each day and helps you focus on the tasks that are most important to you :dart:.
 Built with ReactJS, TailwindCSS, React Hooks and LocalStorage.

 ### Tech Stack